-For all those who feel Gurgaon just lost its mojo with the recent name change to Gurugram, there’s no need to fret and fume.
+The Uttar Pradesh Cabinet Tuesday approved a proposal to rename the historic city of Allahabad as Prayagraj, drawing a strong criticism from opposition parties.
 It’s certainly not the first city to get a new name.
-Before this, Bangalore became Bengaluru, Bombay became Mumbai, Calcutta became Kolkata and a host of others went through a significant change, notably Madras to Chennai.
+Before this, Gurgaon became Gurugram, Bangalore became Bengaluru, Bombay became Mumbai, Calcutta became Kolkata and a host of others went through a significant change, notably Madras to Chennai.

 While more than 100 cities and towns have already been renamed, we take a look at 20 prominent ones and a glimpse into their history.

 1. Gurgaon to Gurugram

 In 2016, Gurgaon was renamed as Gurugram, which is the corporate hub of Haryana on the outskirts of Delhi.
 Legend has it that Gurgaon derived its name from Guru Dronacharya, the master of archery in Mahabharata who groomed the Pandavas and Kauravas in military tactics.
 It is said the village was given as ‘gurudakshina’ to him by the Pandavas and hence it came to be known as Guru-gram, which in course of time got distorted to Gurgaon.

 Long before the invasion of technology on the city, a war was fought in 890 CE, according to a Western Ganga dynasty inscription found in Begur.
 The city was a part of the Ganga Kingdom until the year 1004 when it was named as ‘Bengaval-uru’, also referred to as the ‘City of Guards’ in Old Kannada.
 The name change took place in 2006.

 3. Bombay to Mumbai